eavonius/powerdelivery/environments.markdown

 ## Environment scripts

 PowerShell scripts in the *Environments* directory of your project are where you tell powerdelivery which nodes will have [roles](roles.html) applied to them when deployment occurs.
 One script must exist for each environment that you will deploy to.
-These scripts must return a hash that contains a nested hash with sets of nodes that will be deployed to when the environment named after the script is targeted using the [Start-Delivery](reference.html#start_delivery_cmdlet) cmdlet.
+These scripts must return a hash that contains sets of nodes that will be deployed to when the environment named after the script is targeted using the [Start-Delivery](reference.html#start_delivery_cmdlet) cmdlet.

 <br />